gbdev/pandocs/src/Shark_Cheats.md

 ## Game Shark (RAM patches)

-Game Shark codes consist of eight-digit hex numbers, formatted as ABCDEFGH, the meaning of the separate digits is:
+Game Shark codes consist of eight hexadecimal digits, with the following meaning:

-` AB    External RAM bank number` \
-` CD    New Data` \
-` GHEF  Memory Address (internal or external RAM, A000-DFFF)`
+{{#bits 8 <
+  "" 0-1:"SRAM bank" 2-3:"New value" 4-7:"Address"
+}}

+So, for example, cheat code `010238CD` switches to SRAM bank $01, and writes $02 at address $CD38.

 As far as it is understood, patching is implemented by hooking the original VBlank interrupt handler, and re-writing RAM values each frame.
 The